-In 2013, the Company adopted the 2013 Plan which provides for the grant of qualified incentive stock options ("ISO") and nonqualified stock options ("NSO"), restricted stock, restricted stock units ("RSU") or other awards to the Company's employees, officers, directors, advisors, and outside consultants.
-After the Closing Date and consummation of the Business Combination effective March 2, 2022, no additional awards were issued under the 2013 Plan.
-Awards outstanding under the 2013 Plan will continue to be governed by such plan; however, the Company will not grant any further awards under the 2013 Plan.
+In 2013, the Company adopted the Rigetti & Co., Inc. 2013 Equity Incentive Plan (the "2013 Plan"), which provides for the grant of qualified incentive stock options and nonqualified stock options, restricted stock, restricted stock units ("RSU") or other awards to the Company's employees, officers, directors, advisors, and outside consultants.
+Upon the Closing Date and consummation of the Business Combination effective March 2, 2022, no additional awards are being made pursuant to the 2013 Plan.
+Awards outstanding under the 2013 Plan will continue to be governed by such plan; however, we will not grant any further awards under the 2013 Plan.